-When you trade without a plan you will enter a position and then have it move against you which will leave you frozen like a deer in the headlights.
-When trading without a plan you let emotion take over your decision making.
-It is impossible to leave emotion out of trading but letting it make the decisions for you is a great way to blow out your portfolio.
+When you trade without a plan, you will enter a position and then have it move against you which will leave you frozen like a deer in the headlights.
+When trading without a plan, you let emotion take over your decision making.
+It is impossible to leave emotion out of trading but allowing it to make the decisions for you is a great way to blow out your portfolio.

 Have you thought about when you are going to adjust a position?
-Will you adjust when a stock reaches a certain point, when you are a percentage away from your max loss, like we describe in our Iron Condor Trade, or will you do it when the deltas reach a certain point?
+Will you adjust when a stock reaches a certain point when you are a percentage away from your max loss like we describe in our Iron Condor Trade, or will you do it when the deltas reach a certain point?
 These are the things that need to be planned before you reach that level.
-Let me tell you from experience, if you wait until until you are already underwater on a position your emotion will take over and you will make poor decisions about the trade.
+Let me tell you from experience if you wait until you are already underwater in a position your emotion will take over and you will make poor decisions about the trade.

 As you progress in your trading and learn more about options some parts of this plan will just natural fill in itself.
 Certain types of trades lend themselves to having the same types of adjustments done at various levels, but when you are first starting these items need to be detailed out.

 4. Limiting Yourself To Simple Long Call and Long Put Strategies